-3.2 Quick Start Setup
+4.2 Quick Start Setup

 You can click the Wizard icon in the side bar to open the Wizard screens.
-See Section 2.2.1.1 on page 38 for more information about the side bar.
 After you click the Wizard icon, the following screen appears.
 Click Let's go to proceed with settings on time zone and wireless networks.
 It will take you a few minutes to complete the settings on the Wizard screens.
 You can click Skip to leave the Wizard screens.

-Figure 40 Wizard - Home
+Figure 41 Wizard - Home

-3.3 Time Zone
+4.3 Quick Start Setup - Time Zone